wp-plugins/relevanssi/readme.txt

 Some plugins cause problems when indexing documents.
 These are generally plugins that use shortcodes to do something somewhat complicated.
 One such plugin is [MapPress Easy Google Maps](http://wordpress.org/extend/plugins/mappress-google-maps-for-wordpress/).
 When indexing, you'll get a white screen.
-To fix the problem, disable either the offending plugin or shorcode expansion in Relevanssi while indexing.
+To fix the problem, disable either the offending plugin or shortcode expansion in Relevanssi while indexing.
 After indexing, you can activate the plugin again.

 == Frequently Asked Questions ==